nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So Alright.
 I'll take the big one and one of the small ones.
 Oh, okay.
 My bulk's getting to be big.
 There we go.

 Granger.
 Oh.
-So are Kahir, are you going to just be rock hopping back to the group, or are you planning on going around the lake?
+So are Cahir, are you going to just be rock hopping back to the group, or are you planning on going around the lake?
 Depends if they're coming to me or not.
 I never found a party stash because I'm a moron.

 Okay.
 So if you go to the the actors section, so the little little person in the in the chat in the chat, up top.
 There's a little person thing.
 Right.
 You click on that, you'll see a section called party.